-- Turn the radio OFF using the volume control switch. - Remove and reinstall the radio.
+- 2. Remove and reinstall the radio.
 DO NOT ENTER THE ANTI-THEFT CODE YET. - 3.
 Turn the radio ON. - Depress the Tuning Mode (T•MODE) switch and the Band (BAND) switch simultaneously. - 5.
 Release both switches. - 6.
 Enter your correct anti-theft code. - 7.
 Check the tuning spacing as shown on the chart below.